MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 The data platform for this store should meet the security standards applied at data sources, be cost effective, and support integration with ETL, ELT, and EL processing tasks.
 Options vary from basic storage to big data technologies based on data volume.
 Choose economical storage that helps you achieve just enough reliability and performance.

-The following section provides guidance on the capabilities to consider when you select a data store technology.
-For details on data processing, see [Data processing pipelines](#considerations-for-processing-data).
+The following section provides guidance about the capabilities to consider when you select a data store technology.
+For more information, see [Data processing pipelines](#considerations-for-processing-data).

 ### Functional requirements